 Ron joined Watsi on January 3rd, 2014.
-Six years ago, Ron joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Ron's most recent donation traveled 8,800 miles to support Chenda, a three-year-old from Cambodia, for surgery to repair her hip dysplasia.
+Seven years ago, Ron joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Ron's most recent donation traveled 8,700 miles to support Shedrack, a teenager from Tanzania, to fund corrective surgery on his legs.

 Chenda is a three-year-old girl, who lives with her parents and her two-year-old sister.
 Chenda's father works in construction.
 When Chenda was one year old her mother noticed she had difficulty walking and her gait has remained abnormal for the last two years.
 Her neighbors told her to come to our Medical Partner Children's Surgical Centre (CSC) where an x-ray shows dysplasia of her left hip.
 To repair this dysplasia, surgeons will perform an open reduction and pelvis osteotomy on the left side.
 She will be able to walk normally once she recovers and grow up as a healthy girl.
 Chenda's mother said, "I hope my daughter will get well soon and she will be able to walk easily and well after her surgery."